ISO/IEC 20000: ISO/IEC 20000-1: Service management

-Formally: ISO/IEC 20000-1:2018 ('part 1') specifies requirements for "establishing, implementing, maintaining and continually improving a service management system (SMS).
+Formally, ISO/IEC 20000-1:2018 (Part 1) specifies the requirements for establishing, implementing, maintaining, and continually improving a service management system.
 An SMS supports the management of the service lifecycle, including the planning, design, transition, delivery and improvement of services, which meet agreed requirements and deliver value for customers, users and the organization delivering the services.".
 The 2018 version (ISO/IEC 20000-1:2018) comprises ten sections, following the high-level structure from Annex SL of the Consolidated ISO/IEC Directives, Part 1: